Santiago Calatrava: Personal life

 Calatrava resides in Zurich and New York City.
-Two of Calatrava's sons have completed advanced degrees in Engineering from the Fu Foundation School of Engineering and Applied Science at Columbia University in New York City.
-His other son obtained a law degree from Columbia University.
+Two of Calatrava's sons have completed advanced degrees in engineering from the Fu Foundation School of Engineering and Applied Science at Columbia University in New York City.
+His other son obtained a law degree from Columbia University and practices at the law firm Kirkland & Ellis LLP in Chicago, Illinois.
+Calatrava has one daughter who completed advanced degrees in computer science and data analytics at Columbia University in New York City.